kalaksi/lightkeeper/README.md

 $ setcap cap_net_raw+ep $MY_BINARY
 ```

 # Configuration
+Configuration is stored in configuration files and configuring is currently done directly through them.
+Later there will be a GUI for that.
+This repository contains example configuration files (`config.example.yml`, `hosts.example.yml` and `templates.example.yml`) in addition to ones in `test`-directory,
+to use as a starting point.

+**TODO:** explain configuring in detail.

 ## File locations
 When running without flatpak, the default configuration directory is `~/.config/lightkeeper` and cache directory `~/.cache/lightkeeper`.
+It's possible the location differs if environment variables `XDG_CONFIG_HOME` and `XDG_CONFIG_CACHE` are set and point somewhere else.
 With flatpak, it's the usual app specific directory: `~/.var/app/io.github.kalaksi.Lightkeeper/config` and `~/.var/app/io.github.kalaksi.Lightkeeper/cache`.

-You can point to a custom configuration directory with the `-c`/`--config-dir` options.
+You can use a custom configuration directory with the `-c`/`--config-dir` option.

+# Testing
+`test`-directory contains Vagrantfiles for virtual machines and also matching LightkeeperRM configurations.
+Use `--config-dir` to load the test configuration.
+For example, `./target/debug/lightkeeper --config-dir test` if building from source.

 # License
 ## Lightkeeper